lf-lang/playground-lingua-franca/examples/C/src/decentralized-coordination/README.md

 ...
 ```

 Notice that the very first reaction is invoked, incorrectly, at microstep 1.
-This is because, with STA and STAA both being zero, the runtime system commits to the start tag (0, 0) (elapsed), sees no network input, concludes the input is absent at (0, 0), and completes execution at that tag without invoking any reactions.
+This may or may not happen, but if it does, it is because, with STA and STAA both being zero, the runtime system commits to the start tag (0, 0) (elapsed), sees no network input, concludes the input is absent at (0, 0), and completes execution at that tag without invoking any reactions.
 When an input subsequently arrives with intended tag (0, 0), that tag cannot be assigned to it because the runtime system has already completed execution at that tag.
 Hence, the input gets assigned the next available tag, (0, 1), and the reaction is invoked with the stated warning.

 Notice that subsequent reactions do not experience an STP violation.
 In fact, if we were to change the offset on the timer in the program to be bigger than 0, then the entire program would run correctly without any STP violations.
 The reason for this is the `PrintLag` reactor has no events of its own except the ubiquitous `startup` event, which all reactors have.
 Thus, after concluding tag (0, 0), it does not know what tag to advance to until it receives an input message.
 By then, there will be no need to assume the input is absent (it isn't), so it can immediately commit to the tag and execute the reactions.